RHDZMOTA/financial_series/README.md

 # forex_analysis
-Foreign Exchange Rate (FOREX) currency analysis.
+###Foreign Exchange Rate (FOREX) currency analysis.

-by **Rodrigo Hernández Mota**
+By: **Rodrigo Hernández Mota**

-_Status: in development._
+_**Status**: in development._

 This repository contains "advanced" tools to aid in the analysis of exchange rates.
-The main advantage is a new datatype (class) named: _currency_.
+The main advantage is the creation of a new datatype (class) named: _currency_.
 To use this datatype in a script just import forex_data as following:

 `from forex_data import *`